 Our Vision

-The Office of Undergraduate Biology is a team of professional staff and faculty who aim to develop a diverse and inclusive global community of biological sciences students and alumni who become agents of change dedicated to finding compassionate, innovative solutions to the most pressing problems of the world.
+The Office of Undergraduate Biology is a team of professional staff and faculty who aim to develop a global community of biological sciences students and alumni who become agents of change dedicated to finding compassionate, innovative solutions to the most pressing problems of the world.

 Our Values